 While “less is more” may be a decent motto for website design, it does have one major drawback.
 Getting too sparse in your site’s content can harm your SEO, leaving you with a beautiful, user-friendly site that no one can actually find.

-Finding the balance between attractive, functional design and SEO can be tricky, but it’s definitely possible.
+We, as the Top DesignRush‘s Texas Digital Marketing Agency, know that finding the balance between attractive, functional design and SEO can be tricky, but it’s definitely possible.